pxhanus/phasmo_notes/README.md

 ### Search Terms
 Hunts early
 ### Strengths
-- In the dark, they can hunt at 60% sanity. -- Aug 2021
+- In the dark, they can hunt at 60% sanity. -- Oct 2021
 - Turning on lights may not help, could roam even a bit further into a dark room and back and then start a hunt. -- Aug 2021
 ### Weakness
-- In the light, they can hunt at 40% sanity -- Aug 2021
+- In the light, they can hunt at 40% sanity -- Oct 2021
 - Cannot turn on lights -- Aug 2021

 <br />